 - Conduct annual, three and five-year testing of elevator systems (Category 1, Category 3, and Category 5), and testing of escalators and moving walks (Category 1 tests for escalators and moving walks).

 2016 B44 elevating code courses

-Sign up now for an in-depth overview of the changes to B.C.’s Acts, Regulations and CSA B44, which include interpretations and applications of the code, as well as new definitions and tables.
+Sign up now for an in-depth overview of the changes to B.C.’s Acts, Regulations, and CSA B44 including interpretations and applications of the code and new definitions and tables.

 For elevating devices mechanics these courses will contribute to your 6 hours continuing education training requirement of Act, regulations, and code.

 Why are these changes important?

 A maintenance control program helps ensure each elevating device is properly maintained throughout its life cycle.
 Customized maintenance control programs are designed to prevent elevator failure, maximize reliability, reduce risk, and improve public safety.

 The new testing requirements help ensure that elevators can operate and stop safely in all circumstances.
 In jurisdictions where the new testing requirements have been implemented, safety defects have been identified that would not have been detected otherwise.